Jason2Brownlee/FastGeneticAlgorithm/README.md

 We are tying to develop a Python version that is about as fast as the C version.

-My ANSI C is a little rusty so the implementation is not highly optimized.
+My ANSI C is a little rusty so the implementation is naive at nest and not highly optimized.

 * Uses a struct for each candidate solution to track bits, length, and fitness.
 * Mallocs each candidate on demand and candidates are not reused.
 * Lots of for-loop iteration
-* No fancy memory tricks.
+* No fancy memory tricks or bitshifts.
 * Reports best result each epoch on stdout.

 That being said, if you want to develop an optimized version of this implementation, I'd love to see it.